 Though its wild frontier days were over, Fort Apache continued as an active post until 1924.
 The Apache Scouts that had been employed by General Crook were transferred to Fort Huachuca in southern Arizona, where they continued to serve.
 The last three Apache Scouts retired in 1947.

 When the fort closed, its buildings were turned over to the Bureau of Indian Affairs.
 Today, several buildings continue to stand on the White Mountain Reservation.

 The Fort Apache post office occupies the adobe adjutant’s building.
 A log building, one of the oldest structures and reputedly the residence of General Crook, as well as the stone officers’ quarters, are today the residences of teachers and other Bureau of Indian Affairs employees.
-The sutler’s store and commissary building, cavalry barns, and guard house have not been significantly altered.
+The sutler’s store and commissary building, cavalry barns, and guardhouse have not been significantly altered.
 One of the original four barracks, an adobe building in bad disrepair, houses the farm shop for the Indian school.
 The parade ground provides a recreational area.
-The cemetery no longer contains soldier dead, but does contain the bodies of Indian scouts.
+The cemetery no longer contains dead soldiers but does contain the bodies of Indian scouts.

 The fort is located at the Fort Apache Indian Reservation headquarters, adjacent to the town of Fort Apache.
 From Globe, take US 60 northeast 66 miles; turn east on State 73 and drive about 27 miles to Fort Apache.

 Fort Apache Historic Park